ZertoPublic/ZertoApiWrapper/docs/Get-ZAMonitoring.md

 ## SYNOPSIS

-Retrieve statistics related to all the user’s sites - belonging to a single account.
+Retrieve statistics related to all the user's sites - belonging to a single account.

 ## SYNTAX